You can see the Fair on our official YouTube channel here.

-Every spring, hundreds of student speakers and learners of Native languages gather in Norman for the Oklahoma Native American Youth Language Fair (ONAYLF), a celebration of language diversity and cultural heritage.
+Every spring, hundreds of student speakers and learners of Native languages from Oklahoma and other states gather in Norman for the Oklahoma Native American Youth Language Fair (ONAYLF), a celebration of language diversity and cultural heritage.
 Participants take to the stage in live presentations of song, speech and story; students’ poster art, films, books, cartoons and writing are proudly displayed.
-Every student that enters a performance or material category receives a t-shirt that bears the Grand Prize poster art from the previous year.
+Every student that enters a performance or material category receives a t-shirt or other item that bears the Grand Prize poster art from the previous year.
 Attendees also receive medallions and compete for first, second and third place trophies per category and age division, which are awarded by panels of Native speakers, elders and educators for language use, fluency, spirit of performance and stage presence.

 The Sam Noble Museum is honored to host the largest event for linguistic diversity in the state.
 Nowhere else in Oklahoma can so many (over 40) indigenous languages be heard in the same place.
 The Oklahoma Native American Youth Language Fair began in April 2003 at the Sam Noble Museum.
-Elder and teacher Geneva Navarro (Comanche), Indian educator Quinton Roman Nose (Cheyenne) and the museum's first Native American Languages curator, Mary Linn, sought to recognize the Native language teachers and students in Oklahoma.
-Native communities have always valued oratory skills, and the Fair provides a venue for youth to use their Native languages publicly.
-The first Fair attracted almost 200 students and teachers with spoken language performance, song with dance and poster art categories.
-The Fair currently spans two days, four age divisions and 12 categories for material submissions and performances.
-The 2016 Fair featured over 1151 student participants.
+Elder and teacher Geneva Navarro (Comanche), Indian educator Quinton Roman Nose (Cheyenne) and the museum’s first Native American Languages curator, Mary Linn, sought to recognize the Native language teachers and students in Oklahoma.
+Native communities have always valued oratory skills, and the fair provides a venue for youth to use their Native languages publicly.
+The first fair attracted almost 200 students and teachers with spoken language performance, song with dance and poster art categories.
+The in-person fair currently spans two days, four age divisions and 13 categories for material submissions and performances.
+The 2019 fair featured over 1,412 student participants.
+Last year’s virtual fair featured 410 participants.
 While many of our original goals are the same, they have grown as the Oklahoma Native American Youth Language Fair has grown.
-We feel that the Fair supports individual and community goals in language maintenance, revitalization and renewal in these ways:
+We feel that the fair supports individual and community goals in language maintenance, revitalization and renewal in these ways:

 - Excellence in language teaching and learning